Skyfallin/Skyfallin/README.md

 # 📜 Hi, I'm Dimetrius — The Frontend Alchemist 🔮
 > *"Coding isn't about computers.
 It's about people."*

-I'm a frontend and mobile developer with a talent for building engaging, high-performance web and mobile apps.
+I'm a full stack developer with a talent for building engaging, high-performance web and mobile apps.

 ---